Filter Dogs

 Where can I adopt a Cane Corso in Calgary?

 Calgary Humane Society, AARCS, BARCS, Pawsitive Match, ARF Alberta, and Calgary Animal Services all occasionally see Corsos and Corso mixes.
 There is no dedicated Alberta Cane Corso rescue we can verify as of 2026.
-The listings on this page aggregate all currently available Calgary Cane Corsos and Corso mixes (including Italian Mastiff variants) from 15+ rescues, updated every 2 hours.
+The listings on this page aggregate all currently available Calgary Cane Corsos and Corso mixes (including Italian Mastiff variants) from 15+ rescues, updated regularly.
 Most surrendered Calgary Corsos are 1-3 year young adults whose owners hit the adolescent guardian-instinct wall.
 Set alerts on rescue websites because Corso listings move within days.
 See our Cane Corso adoption guide for the full Calgary playbook.

 Is a Cane Corso a good first-time dog?